Skip to main content

 Procter & Gamble last year began using a new fragrance design platform within its product innovation process; like Colgate-Palmolive, the CPG expects the technology to help bring products to market more quickly.

 How AI can help: In one research study, Google researchers used graph neural networks to analyze a database of 5,000 molecules with known scents, training models to link molecular structures to odors.
-In testing, AI models were better at identifying scents than humans for more than half of the tests, and they used the AI to create a database of scents for 500,000 new compounds that had been smelled before.
+In testing, AI models were better at identifying scents than humans for more than half of the tests, and they used the AI to create a database of scents for 500,000 new compounds that had never been smelled before.

 One of the researchers, Alex Wiltschko, went on to co-found AI scent solution provider Osmo.
 At the recent Axios AI+ Summit in New York, Wiltschko said that computers will one day have a sense of smell, and he highlighted AI’s role in helping preserve scents that are disappearing because of raw material shortages.